"The public has the right to know, and the duty to ask; scientists have the responsibility of telling." -- Anne Sayre in Rosalind Franklin and DNA.

 Scientists must arrive at the point where as much value is placed on communication with the public as is currently placed on publishing specialized articles with dense jargon, read and understood by only a few specialists.

-BEST is committed to this form of public science and to training a new generation of 'public' scientists that are comfortable communicating with both technical and 'popular' audiences.
+BEST Early is committed to this form of public science and to training a new generation of 'public' scientists that are comfortable communicating with both technical and 'popular' audiences.
 This requires familiarity and facility with all communication media, new and old, from posters to papers, from blogs to videos, offline and online.
+For us public science is a multimedia strategy for communicating science and research with the general public in an accessible.

 Public Science Initiatives